No-prior Bayes reIMagined: probabilistic approximations of inferential models: Inner probabilistic approximations

 where $w_{x,\alpha} \in [0,1]$ and $\delta_z$ denotes a probability measure that puts all its mass at $z$.
 The question I want to address here is: what do the inner probabilistic approximations $\prior_x^\star$ look like?
 With constant weights, i.e., $w_{x,\alpha} \equiv w$, the argument used in the Gaussian example above can be generalized as follows.
 For a generic $\theta$, it follows that

 Using the mixture characterization in \eqref{eq:char}, the distribution function of $\Theta \sim \prior_x^\star$, at $\theta$ is

 Two such distribution functions are shown in Figure~\ref{fig:cdf.toy}(a), one based on my recommended choice $w=0.5$ (solid) and another based on $w \approx 0.45$ (dashed).
 A third distribution function (dotted) is also shown, namely, that of the Bayesian posterior based on the right Haar prior with density $\theta \mapsto \theta^{-1}$, which is an inverse gamma distribution.
-Unlike the flat (right Haar) prior Bayes posterior in the Gaussian example above, this Bayes posterior can't be expressed via a constant-weight kernel (Appendix~\ref{A:weights}); the choice $w \approx 0.45$ was my best effort to do so.
+Unlike the flat (right Haar) prior Bayes posterior in the Gaussian example above, this Bayes posterior can't be expressed via a constant-weight kernel (Appendix~B); the choice $w \approx 0.45$ was my best effort to do so.
 But that this Bayes solution is also an inner probabilistic approximation is a general fact established in Section~\ref{SS:group} below.
 The three distribution functions are very similar, but not the same.
-To confirm that all three are, indeed, inner probabilistic approximations, I plot, in Figure~\ref{fig:cdf.toy}(b), the non-coverage probability functions $\alpha \mapsto 1 - \prior_x^\star\{ C_\alpha(x) \}$.
-According to \eqref{eq:inner}, the non-coverage probability for each inner probabilistic approximation should be equal to $\alpha$, which is confirmed in the plot.
+To confirm that all three are, indeed, inner probabilistic approximations, Figure~\ref{fig:cdf.toy}(b) plots their respective non-credibility functions $\alpha \mapsto 1 - \prior_x^\star\{ C_\alpha(x) \}$.
+According to \eqref{eq:inner}, the non-credibility should be equal to $\alpha$, which is confirmed by the plot.